Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. Can I deduct student loan interest?

 A. Since personal interest is generally non-deductible, you must meet several tests: You must be the person liable on the debt and the loan must be for education only.
-Your income can't exceed $140,000 on a joint return or $70,000 on a single return; married couple filing separately can't deduct.
-You can't deduct if you're claimed as a dependent.
+For 2022, your modified adjusted gross income can't exceed $175,000 on a joint return or $85,000 on a single return; married filing separately can't deduct nor can dependents filing own return.
+Furthermore, the deduction is limited to $2,500.

 Q. Can I ever save taxes by filing a separate return instead of jointly with my spouse?

 A. You sometimes may benefit from filing separately instead of jointly.
-Consider filing separately if you meet the following criteria: One spouse has large medical expenses, miscellaneous itemized deductions, or casualty losses.
-The spouses' incomes are about equal.
-Separate filing may benefit such couples because the adjusted gross income "floors" for taking the listed deductions will be computed separately.
+Separate filing may benefit couples because the adjusted gross income "floors" for taking deductions will be computed separately.
+This is a comparison we always make for every client.

 Q. Do we service clients outside of Ohio?

-A. Our practice services clients in many states.
-We have tax software to prepare returns in all states.
+A. Yes!
+Our practice services clients in many states throughout the country.
+Our tax software is designed to prepare all state & local tax returns.

 Q. How do you charge for your services and how does your cost compare to other tax preparation firms?